 He also said school bus drivers are the unsung heroes for students.
 Sroka cited the real-life examples of Teresa Strobell, the South Carolina school bus driver who saved her students this past spring from a bus fire, as well as Charles Poland, murdered by a gunman in February 2013 after refusing to allow the man to take his students off the bus.

-As social media and mobile devices continue to influence student behavior by disengaging them from their environments, Sroka encouraged school bus drivers to be vigilante observers of students while in their care.
+As social media and mobile devices continue to influence student behavior by disengaging them from their environments, Sroka encouraged school bus drivers to be vigilant observers of students while in their care.

 Recalling a pivotal moment during a presentation he gave at a middle school, Sroka detailed a note a little girl handed him after his presentation: “You must be the voice for kids, like me, who do not have the strength to tell their problems,” she wrote.

-He said pumped up egos, deflated souls, oversaturation of media, absent parents and school struggles are negative factors affecting today's youth.
+He said pumped up egos, deflated souls, over-saturation of media, absent parents and school struggles are negative factors affecting today’s youth.
 Conversations with students are productive when a bus driver takes the time to interact and listen carefully.
 Sroka said.
-School bus drivers who practice honest acknowledgement and respect to their kids help foster problem-solving skills.
+School bus drivers who practice honest acknowledgment and respect for their kids help foster problem-solving skills.